davidmeredith/devsGuidebook/devGuidebook.md

 > “A human garbage collector is just wasted effort” (Eckle & Ward, Happy Path Programming).
 ##### Monads and Green Threads need a GC

 At the time of writing, there doesn't seem to be a non-GC language that supports monads for functional composition coupled with a colourless async runtime eg green threads and coroutines.
-Note, I do not mean platform/kernel/OS threads, I mean virtual or 'green' threads that are implemented by the runtime eg Go's Goroutines, Java's Project Loom, Fibres PHP and Ruby.
+Note, I do not mean platform/kernel/OS threads, I mean virtual or 'green' threads that are implemented by the runtime eg Go's Goroutines, Java's Project Loom, Fibres PHP and Ruby, Kotlin coroutines.
 This appears to be a current open research topic in non-GC'd languages.
 According to this [Rust maintainer](https://www.youtube.com/watch?v=1zOd52_tUWg), async is possible with coloured approaches such as `async/await` (eg C++, Rust), but colourless approaches such as green threads and coroutines, and advanced functional programming with monads currently requires a GC.
 The GC handles memory clean-up for several low level complexities eg async task cancellation, how to implement memory clean up without higher-level approaches such as RAII and destructors, and providing a debugger that is usable for complex async code.
 I'm currently monitoring what Zig does in future - [here is an interesting summary](https://github.com/ziglang/zig/wiki/FAQ#what-is-the-status-of-async-in-zig), and apparently Zig's `defer/errdefer` becomes impractical in an async context.

 > [!NOTE]
 For me, the increased productivity, and availability of a colourless async runtime with the ability to implement monads for functional composition is (currently) worth the cost of using a GC language, especially for application programming.